Search

 Extended Deadline for Filing Sexual Abuse Claims in New York

-On November 24, 2022, the Adult Survivors Act (ASA) in New York went into effect, extending the window for adult survivors of sexual assault to pursue a civil action.
-If a person was sexually assaulted after turning 18, the ASA establishes a one-year lookback window whereby the three-year statute of limitations is suspended.
-In other words, even if the statute of limitations had previously expired, survivors now have an opportunity to file before November 23, 2023.
+On November 24, 2022, the Adult Survivors Act (ASA) in New York went into effect, which extended the window for adult survivors of sexual assault to pursue a civil action.
+If a person was sexually assaulted after turning 18, the ASA established a one-year lookback window whereby the three-year statute of limitations was suspended.
+In other words, even if the statute of limitations had previously expired, survivors had an opportunity to file before November 23, 2023.
+The window for the lifted statute of limitations has now closed.
+If you have questions regarding the time limits for filing a case, please contact our office.

 Types of Damages Survivors May Pursue